Abuhaneeph/Rezacles/README.md

-#### For Rez users that registered with referral ID,There Uplines is generated based on how many generation the Contract Owner's Address serve as the Referee Upline
+### While Rez users that registered with referral ID,There Uplines is generated based on how many generation the Contract Owner's Address served as the Referee Upline
 ***

 + C.O.A serve as the Referee Upline in Five Generation